-However, AEGON may not be able to further implement actions to mitigate the impact of Regulation XXX and AXXX on future sales of term or universal life insurance products.
-This could result that AEGON has to maintain higher capital and reserves against these policies that potentially could lead in an adverse impact on our market position in the US life insurance market.
-Additionally, any change to or repeal of Regulation XXX or AXXX could also reduce the effectiveness of our reinsurance and capital management actions, adversely affecting our life insurance operations.
+In response to these regulations, AEGON has implemented reinsurance and capital management actions to mitigate their impact.
+However, AEGON may not be able to implement actions to mitigate the impact of Regulation XXX and AXXX on future sales of term or universal life insurance products, potentially resulting in an adverse impact on these products and AEGON's market position in the life insurance market.
+Additionally, any change to or repeal of Regulation XXX or AXXX could also reduce the effectiveness of AEGON's reinsurance and capital management actions, adversely affecting its life insurance operations.